fuadhossainnishad/storage_management_system/README.md

-# 📁 File Management System - Backend
+# 📁 File Management System

 This is the backend of a **File Management System** built with **Node.js, Express, and MongoDB**.
 It provides APIs for user authentication, file upload, folder management, duplication, renaming, deletion, and favorite marking.